Search the site:

 The growth of social media has led to the popularization of a different kind of content consumption.
 Search engines allow users to discover content more pointedly – they have a query so they go online to find its answer.
 However, when on social media, users consume content more passively – the content they see on their Instagram or Facebook feed finds its way to them, and not the other way around.

 To successfully capture the value of these platforms businesses have to create more attention-grabbing, shareable content that can be easily spread through different channels.
-This has brought to life new forms of developing and distributing content across various platforms and channels, bringing some challenges and many opportunities to content marketers.
+This has led to new ways of developing and distributing content across various platforms and channels, creating some challenges and many opportunities for content marketers.

 Video is very engaging and much easier to follow compared to blog posts, newsletters, and ebooks.
 Thanks to the combination of movement and audio, it enables you to convey information much more clearly and efficiently.
 The human brain loves visual content because it’s so straightforward.
 In fact, the average user is able to retain as much as 95% of a message if they watch it, compared to 10% of the message if they read it.